ltfschoen/PythonTest/README.md

 About
 -------
-- Purpose: Learning Python 2.7.
+- Purpose: Learning Python 2.7 and 3.5.
 - Integrated:

 * [x] PyDash library (similar to Lodash for JS)